 Absolute Encoders feature four or more photo sources and detectors, coupled with an appropriately-designed coded wheel.
 The resolution on these types of encoders is tightly linked to the number of photo sensors they feature.
 Each photo detector can hold the equivalent of one bit of data.
 Therefore, an absolute encoder with four photo detectors is able to support a resolution of 16 different states or positions.

 There are two different encoding patterns used on the coded wheels in absolute rotary encoders: binary and gray encoding.
 Gray encoding is a binary system where adjacent states/positions differ only by one track.
-This is the preferred encoding scheme because it is less prone to errors.
+This is the preferred encoding scheme because it is less prone to errors. (please note that the diagram above is labeled incorrectly, sorry!)

 To parse data from rotary encoders the firmware needs to be able to perform edge detection.
 Edge detection refers to processes designed to detect sharp changes in state.